 - You see patterns in how potential customers object

 Though it might seem counterintuitive, there’s a lot of value in objections to your product.
 Some friction in the sales process provides great feedback to force you to think about how you communicate your product well to customers, i.e. the product is framed correctly for their needs.
 Overall, the more patterned the objections are, the easier it is for you to engineer solutions to better communicate the value of the product.
-Especially once you’ve begun finding ways to successfully address common objections, a sales team member can step in and make a big difference.
+Especially once you’ve begun finding ways to successfully address common objections, when you hire your first sales team member, they can step in and make a big difference.

 - Your lead generation strategy is creating consistent results

-When you think you have a pretty good grasp on what type of company needs and wants your product, this is another opportune time to consider hiring a sales team member.
+When you think you have a pretty good grasp on what type of company needs and wants your product, this is another opportune time to hire your first sales team member.
 Here, a dedicated lead generation specialist can help lighten your workload.
 This division of labor is essential to long-term, sustainable growth.
 You simply can’t be running full-stack sales as a founder forever and expect to see growth beyond your own capacity.

 Each of these three items are good indicators that you have your finger on the pulse of what works for sales.
-And knowing what works is key in successfully building your first sales team.
+And knowing what works is key when you hire your first sales team.
 If you find yourself in any one or all of these three positions, then you’re not far from needing additional support on the sales end of your company.

 Defining the right profile of the candidate

-For this reason, we tend to push back against the low-hanging fruit ideas of what makes a great candidate for your first sales hire.
+For this reason, we tend to push back against the low-hanging fruit ideas of what makes a great candidate when you hire your first sales team.
 Namely, the best candidates are not veteran sales professionals with large contact books.
 This profile of a sales professional might help you get some easy, early hits, but you need more than a nice rolodex to see long-term success with freshly established sales teams.
 That’s why we recommend scanning more broadly for these two “non-negotiable” traits for your early, dedicated sales teammates:

 - The candidate needs to be coachable